dmorse/pscf/doc/user-man/compile-cmake.rst

 Each of these steps is explained in greater detail below.

-Only the first step, of installing external dependencies, is substantially different for different operating systems, because different operating systems use different systems to manage external software packages and contain different software pre-installed.
-We thus give separate instructions for Mac OS and different Linux distributions for this process.
+Only the first step, installing external dependencies, is substantially different for different operating systems.
+We thus give separate instructions for Mac OS and different Linux distributions for this part of the process.

-In order to obtain the source code, on any operating system, one can either:
+To obtain the source code from the github repository in which it is stored one can either:

     * Download a zip file
     * Use the git version control software to clone the repository

-We recommend using git if possible, since this makes it simple to update the code later, but both procedures are described below.
+We recommend using git, since this makes it simple to update the code later, but both procedures are described below.

 The following software packages must be installed before using cmake to compile PSCF, if you plan on using git to obtain the source code:

    * git (in order to clone the source code)
    * cmake (to build a makefile)
-   * a Fortran 90 compiler
+   * a Fortran 90 compiler (to compile the source code)
    * LAPACK linear algebra library
    * FFTW version 3.x fast fourier transform library

 You do not need to install git if you plan to simply download the source code rather than using git.
-On a Mac, some of thes packages come bundled with the XCode development environment, which must in any case be installed before you try to compile from source.
-In what follows, we will assume that you plan to use free gfortran Fortran compiler, which is part of the Gnu Compiler Collection (gcc) suite of compilers.
+On a Mac, some of these packages come bundled with the XCode development environment, which must in any case be installed before you try to compile software from source on Mac OS X. In what follows, we will assume that you plan to use free gfortran Fortran compiler, which is part of the Gnu Compiler Collection (gcc) suite of compilers.

+.. _install-compile-cmake-dependencies-sub:

 Installing Dependencies
 -----------------------